willxxy/awesome-mmps/README.md

 # awesome-mmps
 Corpus of resources for multimodal machine learning with physiological signals.

-If you have a paper you want to add to the list, corrections, or concerns please submit an issue :).
+Any additions, corrections, or concerns please submit an issue :).

 ***